sagemath/trac_to_gh/Issue 997.md

 # Issue 997: when installing sage and when installing sage binaries should do some sort of touch to avoid unecessary rebuilds

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/997

 Original creator: was